csdms/ivy/lessons/shell/index.md

 * Locate and open the terminal application on your computer
 * Know what a file system is
-* Understand basic shell coomands for manipulating files
+* Understand basic shell commands for manipulating files
 * Get exposure to some intermediate/advanced commands
 * Know where to get help, or more information